 Upside Down Orange Polenta Cake (v, gf)

 This cake looks so impressive and cheerful, but it’s actually incredibly easy to put together.
 The slight bitterness of the orange peel and the aromatic orange flavor go so well with the fluffy polenta cake.
-Recipe is in our new ebook.
+Recipe is in our dessert ebook (also available in the holiday bundle).

 In this recipe, a delicious, spelt flour olive oil loaf is topped with a stunning, electric pink icing that’s surprisingly easy to make.
 It’s a great, fuss-free dessert for post-holiday meal coffee/tea time.